o-ran-sc/ric-plt-xapp-frame-py/docs/overview.rst

 ---------
 This class of Xapps are purely reactive to rmr; data is always "pushed" to it via rmr.
 That is, every time the Xapp receives an rmr message, they do something, then wait for the next message to arrive, end never need to execute functionality at another time (if they do, use the next class).
-This is represented by a very simple callback `consume` that is invoked every time an rmr message arrives (note, this is subject to change, with more callbacks for specific messages like `A1_POLICY_REQUEST`).
+This is represented by a series of callbacks that get registered to receive rmr message types.
+Every time an rmr message arrives, the user callback for that message type is invoked, or if the user has not registered a callback for that type, their default callback (mandatory) is invoked.
 An analogy of this is AWS Lambda: "execute this code every time an event comes in" (the code to execute can depend on the type of event).

 General Xapps